tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 - During WAL recovery, entries are sorted by sequence number before replay
 - This guarantees last-write-wins consistency is preserved across crashes

-The sequence number is stored in the 26-byte KV header (8 bytes at offset 18) and used during recovery to replay operations in the correct order, ensuring the memtable state matches the commit order regardless of how WAL entries were physically written to disk.
+The sequence number is stored in the 34-byte klog entry header (8 bytes at offset 18) and used during recovery to replay operations in the correct order, ensuring the memtable state matches the commit order regardless of how WAL entries were physically written to disk.

 #### 4.4.4 Recovery Process